Abhirupvasa/BCS-The-Goblet-of-Fire/README.md

 # BCS-The-Goblet-of-Fire
 BCS secretary recruitment task - The Goblet of Fire

-(For testing the code use the code in the file : "submission_code", add the pickle file in the line 176, The default number of episodes are set to 200 (to be able to perceive the percenaage win per 100 episodes), change the render = True to False for the fast training in line 167 and the line 264, The values are trained on the maze V1.txt which is to provided in line 36. and all the required python packages should be installed(pygame, numpy, matplotlib, tqdm), pickle file is available in the files section named : "q_table_30000.pkl")
+(For testing the code use the code in the file : "submission_code", add the pickle file in the line 176, The default number of episodes are set to 200 (to be able to perceive the percenaage win per 100 episodes) you can change the number of episodes in the lines 167 and 264, change the render = True to False for the fast training in line 167 and the line 264, The values are trained on the maze V1.txt which is to provided in line 36. and all the required python packages should be installed(pygame, numpy, matplotlib, tqdm), pickle file is available in the files section named : "q_table_30000.pkl")

 I trained the model using the code in the file : training_code for 30,000 episodes:
 No. of generations it takes for Harry to escape the Death eater consistently (10 times in a row) = 23922 : with the win rate of nearly 60 percent in that span of 100 episodes